Photography Skills List and Examples

 List of Photography Skills for Resumes, Cover Letters and Interviews

 Photography can be an art, a hobby, or just a way of documenting your own life.
 For some, photography can also be a career.
 Professional photographers work in a variety of fields, from advertising to journalism.
-You can also work independently, doing portraiture or creating and selling prints for display.
+They can also work independently, doing portraiture or creating and selling prints for display.

 You don’t need a special degree to become a professional photographer, though an art degree can certainly help you hone your skill.

-But you should also ready a portfolio – a collection of your photographs – that you can share with potential employers and clients in order to demonstrate your style and range.
+When applying for jobs, most photographers develop a portfolio – a collection of your photographs – that you can share with potential employers and clients in order to demonstrate your style and range.
 After all, your value as a photographer ultimately depends not on your history or on your equipment but on the type and quality of the images you can produce.

-Top Photography Skills
+Top 5 Photography Skills

 Understanding Hardware and Software

+To be a successful photographer these days, you need to know the latest technologies – this includes both hardware and software.
 Hardware, in this case, refers to cameras, lenses, tripods, lights, and all the other physical equipment a photographer might use.
 Some of that equipment is extremely complicated.
-Just as an aspiring poet must first be fluent in the language he or she uses for composition, so you must become fluent in the functioning of the tools you use, as well as in optics and the technical aspects of why different procedures create the types of images that they do.
+Just as an aspiring poet must first be fluent in the language he or she uses for composition, so must you become fluent in the functioning of the tools you use, as well as in optics and the technical aspects of why different procedures create the types of images that they do.

 In a similar way, you must be familiar with visual editing software.
-Now that digital photography has become standard, the work that used to be done in the darkroom is all accomplished on the computer.
+Now that digital photography has become standard, the work that used to be done in the darkroom is typically accomplished on the computer.
 There are many different software packages to choose from.
 Learn enough to pick your favorite, and then master its possibilities.

-Although one aspect of composition is simply the photographer’s taste as an artist, you do have to learn how to think deliberately and intelligently about what looks good in a frame and why, and there are certain universal principles that you should learn, rather than having to reinvent them through trial and error.
+Composition is the artistic dimension of photography, knowing how you want the image to look.
+Although one aspect of composition is simply the photographer’s taste and creativity as an artist, you do have to learn how to think deliberately and intelligently about what looks good in a frame and why.
+There are certain universal principles that you should learn, rather than having to reinvent them through trial and error.

 While not all photographers work independently, many do.
 Working as a freelancer or selling prints requires you to be your own business manager.
 You must handle everything from marketing to payroll, and you must know how to speak with potential clients or customers.